mailchimp/APIv3-examples/README.md

-# RG directions

-If there are any issues ssh into wave as newsoper and check the logs in ~/Envs/mailchimp/APIv3-examples/python/logs/mailchimp.log.

 # MailChimp API v3.0 Examples

 Whithin this repository, you'll find straight-forward examples of working with v3 the MailChimp API without any